jsphpndr/covid-api-bahamas/README.md

 For non-coders, in addition to HUGO there's an additional knowledge requirement of Git.

-Git is the means by which we access this Github repository to make push (upload) and pull (download) requests.
+Git is the means by which we access this Github repository to push (upload) and pull (download).

 If you want to help out, you will need one or all of the following tutorials.